sheesh19/lwruby101melb/README.md

 ---

+### Section 1 | Data Types & Variables

+---

+**Challenge 1 - Integers**

+Create a new variable.
+Assign it to an integer.
+Create another variable.
+Assign it to another integer.
+Print out the results of the following:
+1. Add the two variables together
+2. Subtract one variable from the other
+3. Multiply the two variables together
+4. Divide one variable from the other

+**Challenge 2 - Strings & Concatenation**

+Create a new variable.
+Assign it a string value.
+Create another variable.
+Assign it to another string value.
+Concatenate (add) the two strings together.
+Should there be a space between the two strings?
+If so, add in the space as well.

+**Challenge 3 - Strings & Interpolation**

+Create a new variable called `name` which is assigned to your own name.
+Print out a string that says `Hello, your_name - welcome to coding!` .
+Replace `your_name` with the variable `name` via interpolation (i.e. `#{variable_placed_here}`).

-**Challenge 1**
+**Challenge 4 - Arrays**

-Create a variable.
+Create a new variable.
 Assign your variable to an array full of animals.
 Have at least 4 animals in your array.
-Print each animal out in your console using "each".
+Add another item into your array.
+Use the `<<` syntax.
+Add another item into your array.
+Use the `+` syntax.

 ---

-**Challenge 2**
+**Challenge 5 - While Loops**

 Print out 5 times "You can enter the club!" using a while loop.

 ---

-**Challenge 3**

-students = ["Draco", "Harry", "Hermione", "Luna"]

-Print out the first student of this array.

----

-**Challenge 4**

-students = ["Draco", "Harry", "Hermione", "Luna"]

-Print out the first letter of the first element of this array.

----

-**Challenge 5**

-students = ["Draco", "Harry", "Hermione", "Luna"]

-Print out the second element of the array, but only after having checked if it starts with an "H".
-Use an if statement.

----

-**Challenge 6**
+**Challenge 6 - Each Iterators**

 students = ["Draco", "Harry", "Hermione"]